Stellar is an interactive installation and interface for scientific data sonification.

 The base of the system is a cylindrical structure, on top of which are displayed the most important constellations of the northern sky.
 Above this representation are two robotic arms.
 Two players can use the system at the same time, by moving their right hands over the two black, circular sensors.
-This allows them to move the robotic arm both horizontally and vertically.
-When the tip of one of the arms aligns with a star, the information obtained from it are translated into sound materials.
+This allows them to move the robotic arms both horizontally and vertically.
+When the tip of one of the arms aligns with a star, the information obtained from it is translated into sound materials.
 The same concept is applied to the visual.
 When a star is selected, the circular viewpoint depicting the stars will light the actual color of the star.
-These colors are also projected on the walls to give an immersive character.
+These colors are also projected on the walls.
 Visitors can see the information about the stars and their sonification in real time through one or two monitors placed next to the structure.
 The sound spatialization is provided with a quadraphonic system.

 The project has been developed using Arduino and Max7 software.
 Data of more than 300 stars and 44 constellations have been stored from the open-source software Stellarium.org, and coded to interact with the robotic arms.

-In the first version of Stellar I preferred to remain minimal and elementary, perhaps at the expense of a more captivating sound performance, but in favor of greater clarity and conceptual coherence.
+In the first version of Stellar I opted for a minimal and elementary approach, perhaps at the expense of a more captivating sound performance, but in favour of greater clarity and conceptual coherence.

-For this reason I chose to use only sinusoidal sounds.
-The sound engines are thus two simple polyphonic synthesizers.
+For this reason used only sinusoidal sounds.
+The sound engines are in fact two simple polyphonic synthesizers.